-“The Reason,” released in June 2018 has gone on to garner more than 2MM streams across the various music services.
+“The Reason,” released in June 2018 has gone on to garner more than 3MM streams across the various music services.
 It was included in multiple playlists on Spotify, Apple Music, Amazon, Pandora and YouTube.
-The video was featured on CMT’s “Must-See Indies You Need To Know” and the “12-Pack Countdown.”
+The video, which features Dodd’s wife was featured on CMT’s “Must-See Indies You Need To Know” and the “12-Pack Countdown.”
 Wide Open Country called the song “heartfelt and anthemic.”

 He’s a romantic with a wild side.
 Dodd also sang and co-wrote the theme song for “Wild Outdoors,” the longest running series on The Sportsman’s Channel.
 Dodd has also leant his talent to the Georgia Music Foundation, which supports cultural enrichment and music education programs in the state.

-Often times writing twice a day, Eric’s songwriting prowess has led to his songs being recorded by artist such as Colt Ford, Kaylee Shore, Spencer Crandall, the Dutch country artist, and Waylon and more.
+Often times writing a song a day, Eric’s songwriting prowess has led to his songs being recorded by artist such as Colt Ford, Kaylee Shore, Spencer Crandall, the Dutch country artist, and Waylon and more.